Affordance: Original development

 Gibson developed the concept of affordance over many years, culminating in his final book, The Ecological Approach to Visual Perception in 1979.
-He defined an affordance as what the environment provides or furnishes the animal.
+He defined an affordance as what the environment provides or furnishes to an animal.
 Notably, Gibson compares an affordance with an ecological niche emphasizing the way niches characterize how an animal lives in its environment.
+This concept has also influenced modern design and human-computer interaction.

 The key to understanding affordance is that it is relational and characterizes the suitability of the environment to the observer, and so, depends on their current intentions and their capabilities.
 For instance, a set of steps which rises 1 m high does not afford climbing to the crawling infant, yet might provide rest to a tired adult or the opportunity to move to another floor for an adult who wished to reach an alternative destination.
 This notion of intention/needs is critical to an understanding of affordance, as it explains how the same aspect of the environment can provide different affordances to different people, and even to the same individual at another point in time.
 As Gibson puts it, “Needs control the perception of affordances (selective attention) and also initiate acts.”

 Affordances were further studied by Eleanor J. Gibson, wife of James J. Gibson, who created her theory of perceptual learning around this concept.
 Her book, An Ecological Approach to Perceptual Learning and Development, explores affordances further.